Kong/docs.konghq.com/app/konnect/org-management/system-accounts.md

 * Create and manage system accounts.
 * Create and manage system account access tokens.
 * Assign roles to a system account.
-* Manage team memberships of a system account.
+* Manage team memberships for a system account.

 ## Manage a system account via the API